Signed in as:

-Each year the Olympia Host Lions go to all the elementary and middle schools in the Olympia and Griffin School Districts - and all the private schools - to screen the vision and hearing of students.
+Each year the Olympia Host Lions offer all elementary and middle schools in the Olympia and Griffin School Districts - and all the private schools - help to screen the vision and hearing of students.

 Using state of the art camera style screeners, Lions screen thousands of children each fall.
 All information is given to the school nurses who make sure parents know if any child should be scheduled for a professional eye exam.